Soonwang1988/EMOPortraits/README.md

 We extend our gratitude to all contributors and participants who made this project possible.
 Special thanks to the developers of the datasets and tools that were instrumental in our research.

----

-## License

-This project is licensed under the [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-You are free to use, modify, and distribute this work non-commercially, as long as appropriate credit is given and any derivative works are licensed under identical terms.